Share your love

 As we said, the reason this error (Waiting for cache lock: Could not get lock /var/lib/dpkg/lock-frontend) occurs is that the package manager is already in use.
 To fix it, you can wait for the running process, kill the process by ID, or you can remove the lock file on Ubuntu.

 Hope you can resolve your problem with these solutions.
+Please subscribe to us on Facebook and YouTube.

-You may be like these articles too:
+You may also like these articles too:

 Fix the Linux Time change After Reboot